A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Introduction and Motivation

-There is a systematic study to review data collection and quality challenges in deep learning from a data-centric AI perspective \cite{whang2021data}, which divides the whole machine learning process into data collection, data cleaning, and robust model training.
-While this survey covers the data cleaning associated with data optimization, it provides only a cursory summary of data cleansing instead of a detailed summary of how it has developed in recent years, and it does not elaborate on the problems in datasets.
-In addition, there have been some surveys in various areas of data optimization (data sampling, data subset selection, or active learning), such as a survey on curriculum learning \cite{wang2021survey}, reviews of instance selection methods \cite{olvera2010review, guo2022deepcore}, and a survey on active deep learning \cite{liu2021survey}.
-Then there are surveys \cite{zhang2021deep, song2022learning, FABBRIZZI2022103552} that focus on one or two data problems, but do not cover all problems as much as possible.
-Moreover, they mainly cover methods that overcome data problems from a model optimization perspective, while less attention is paid to data optimization methods.
-Currently, there is no systematic study to comprehensively review and discuss data optimization from the perspective of data problems.
-To fill this gap, we aim to provide a comprehensive survey of recent data optimization studies in computer vision conducted before mid-2022.
-The motivation of this survey is to elaborate on the problems faced in computer vision data, summarize recent data optimization studies on each type of data problem, analyze the different characteristics of the data optimization studies in three fields (\ie data sampling, data subset selection, and active learning), and make a prediction on the trend of future trends.
+In this section, we present research relevant to our survey.
+There is a systematic study~\cite{whang2023data} reviewing the data collection and quality challenges in deep learning from a data-centric AI perspective, which divides the whole machine learning process into data collection, data cleaning, and robust model training.
+While the survey~\cite{whang2023data} covered the data cleaning associated with dataset refinement, it provided only a cursory summary of data cleaning instead of a detailed summary of how it has developed in recent years.
+It did not elaborate on the problems in datasets.
+In addition, there have been some surveys in various directions of dataset refinement (data sampling, data subset selection, or active learning), such as a survey on curriculum learning \cite{wang2021survey}, reviews of instance selection methods \cite{olvera2010review, guo2022deepcore}, and a survey on active deep learning \cite{liu2021survey}.
+Then, there are surveys~\cite{zhang2021deep, song2022learning, FABBRIZZI2022103552} focusing on one or two data problems but not covering all problems as much as possible.
+Moreover, they mainly cover methods that overcome data problems at the model level, while less attention is paid to dataset refinement methods.
+In summary, there is no systematic study that comprehensively reviews and discusses dataset refinement from the perspective of data problems.
+To fill this gap, we aim to provide a comprehensive survey of recent dataset refinement studies in computer vision conducted before mid-2022.
 Table~\ref{tab:related} presents the comparison of existing surveys related to problematic data in computer vision.